logo

 Referring to Matenopoulos' cookbook promotion, one person noted, "Nutrition 101, and assuming since you're selling a book about food, you LIST/make known the allergies before serving.
 Someone failed on BOTH their teams with communication."

-Debbie Matenopoulos promoting her cookbook while Sunny Hostin is about to eat the food that almost killed her, dated June 20, 2025 | Source: YouTube/TheView
+Debbie Matenopoulos promoting her cookbook while Sunny Hostin takes a bite of the food that almost killed her, dated June 20, 2025 | Source: YouTube/TheView

-Debbie Matenopoulos promoting her cookbook while Sunny Hostin is about to eat the food that almost killed her, dated June 20, 2025 | Source: YouTube/TheView
+Debbie Matenopoulos promoting her cookbook while Sunny Hostin takes a bite of the food that almost killed her, dated June 20, 2025 | Source: YouTube/TheView

 And some were frustrated by what they saw as common sense being ignored, "As someone with food allergies, this is why you never eat anything unless you know exactly what's in it.
 I don't care if your mom, best friend, former co-host makes something, or if you're just trying to be polite and not make a scene or question anyone.
 You never ever eat something from anyone unless you know every single ingredient.
-Personally I never eat anything unless I make it, or I watch it being made."
+Personally I never eat anything unless I make it, or I watch it being made. [sic]"

 Sunny Hostin talking about her reaction to Greek food brought to a previous episode of the show "The View," dated June 20, 2025 | Source: YouTube/TheView